TheNoZER0/imc-prosperity3/README.md

 - Only switching to basket trading when clear arbitrage appeared.

 Unfortunately, this approach netted us **less profit**, contributing to a drop in placement.
-Manual trades also suffered due to miscalculations, discussed further below.
+Manual trades also suffered due to miscalculations, choosing two containers was not as profitable as just one because of the crowding effect.
+The noisy participants gravitated towards the top 2 containers, and those that chose the second best option made a lot of money.
+We learnt this for round 4.

 Later, after Zain spoke to his friend James (an incoming graduate trader at IMC), we learned that **basket trading** was not the correct framework.
 Because you could not "create and redeem" baskets like ETFs, it **was not true basket arbitrage** — it was actually **pairs trading**.